rasberry/ImageFunctions/Readme.md

 # Issues #
 ## GUI ##
 <pre>
-= loaded image layer is named 'item' instead of being derived from file name = when removing the last layer, the down button does not gray out on the (now) last item = fix unusual inputs
+= some function job are not finishing
+= fix unusual inputs
-  = allcolors option -l / --legacy should pick just '-l' = ulamspiral -c(1,2,3,4) - might need to re-work this = some functions have inputs that can be specified multiple times (floodfill -p) = make usage description stand out a little - maybe a border under the text ?
+  = allcolors option -l / --legacy should pick just '-l' = ulamspiral -c(1,2,3,4) - might need to re-work this = some functions have inputs that can be specified multiple times (floodfill -p) = selecting dropdown from speargraphic causes -g paramter to mysteriously appear for other functions = make usage description stand out a little - maybe a border under the text ?
-= selecting dropdown from speargraphic causes -g paramter to mysteriously appear for other functions = some function job are not finishing
 = consider breaking up MainWindowViewModel .. it's getting a bit big = maybe use https://docs.avaloniaui.net/docs/concepts/reactiveui/data-persistence instead of custom options persistance = add button to copy full command to clipboard
 = review public classes / interfaces to see if they should be internal = add docs to all public classes / methods, etc..
+= when removing the last layer, the down button does not gray out on the (now) last item

 X maybe capture log messages - probably need to create a log provider = maybe this ? https://learn.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line